-The project was set up to complement and add value to the work of NNCO by identifying a particular issue – progression to leading universities.
+The project was set up to complement and add value to the work of NNCO by identifying a particular issue – progression to Russell Group universities.
 We therefore aim to provide specific support to schools and colleges with lower levels of progression to the highly selective universities.
 Advancing Access was launched as a pilot under the NNCO scheme in September 2016.

 While developing Advancing Access, we visited schools and colleges to find out more about what continuing professional development (CPD) is available, where the gaps in information are, and what extra support we could offer.

 In particular, we wanted to understand how those currently providing information and guidance (IAG) relating to key stage 4, key stage 5 and post-18 decision-making are supported by professional development.

 The CPD strands we have developed are a direct result of these conversations.